nieseba/antaeus/README.md

    ```
 That's good, for invoice #1 (that failed first time) charging process was repeated, Charging process for Invoice #991 (that was paid) was not repeated.

-After few repeats, I see that there're no more pendign invoices
+After few repeats, I see that there're no more pending invoices

 ```
 curl -X POST localhost:7000/rest/v1/billings/charge-for-pending-invoices